lablup/backend.ai/docs/common-api/objects.rst

        If the name contains a colon in the middle, the second part of the string indicates the alias location in the kernel's file system which is relative to ``/home/work``.

-       You may mount up to 5 folders for each kernel session.
+       You may mount up to 5 folders for each session.

    * - ``clusterSize``
      - ``int``